 Meanwhile, we want to congratulate the Lens community on this milestone, and remind you to watch this space for more information on creating extensions of your own!

-If you haven’t tried Lens yet, check out the Getting Started with Lens blog.
+If you haven’t tried Lens yet, check out the Lens – Kubernetes IDE download tutorial.